 Canada’s money system is based on dollars and cents.
 Most businesses will accept US dollars and major credit cards for payment.
 Visitors are encouraged to exchange their currency into Canadian dollars at chartered banks and credit unions.

-The Saskatchewan Provincial Sales Tax is five per cent.
+The Saskatchewan Provincial Sales Tax is six per cent.
 The Federal Goods and Services Tax (GST) is five per cent.

 Saskatchewan is in the Central Standard Time Zone, however, Saskatchewan does not convert to Daylight Savings Time.

 LIQUOR & GAMING

 Liquor, wine and beer may be purchased through Saskatchewan liquor stores and licensed outlets.
 The legal minimum age to purchase liquor or participate in games of chance in Saskatchewan is 19.

 “Take only pictures, leave only footprints.”
 It is illegal to remove any vegetation, flowers or rocks from parks.
 Animals in national and provincial parks and other areas are wild and therefore dangerous.
 It is also illegal to approach, harass or feed wild animals and birds in any provincial or national park.